ghost1372/ghost1372.github.io/source/DevWinUIControls/controls/digitalSegment/index.md

 ## Define new SegmentChar

-Create a new class and derive it from `SegmentChar`.
+Create a new class and derive it from `SegmentChar`. if you want to create a matrix like segment, you should drive it from `MatrixSegmentChar`.

 ```cs
 public sealed partial class MySegmentChar : SegmentChar{